realmagicgreen/magicgreen-jekyll/_posts/2018-06-15-evoware-not-plastic.md

 {% include image.html name="-04" caption="seaweed farming is spread all over Indonesia, a country of more than 18.000 islands" %}

-Evoware collaborate with local seaweed farmers to provide best quality seaweed to bring you many benefits.
-Our seaweed-based packaging's patent has been granted and we have received halal and safety guarantee certificate.
+Evo-ware collaborate with local seaweed farmers to provide best quality seaweed to bring you many benefits.
+Our seaweed-based packaging's patent has been granted, and we have received halal and safety guarantee certificate.

 {% include image.html name="-05" caption="Seaweed farming is the practice of cultivating and harvesting seaweed" %}